Installing Java on Windows

 Under System variables (or User variables) click the New button.
 Enter JAVA_HOME in Variable name then enter the path to the Java JDK in Variable value (e.g. C:\Program Files\Java\jdk-13.0.2, or the actual install location if it was changed).
 Enter the value for your system.
 Click OK to close the dialogs.

 If you need to check that Java has installed correctly, use the command line shell (Command Prompt aka DOS Prompt).
 Open a Command Prompt box:

 - Windows 10 and 8.1 - At the search box type com to find the Command Prompt.

 - Other Windows versions - In the Accessories folder select Command Prompt.

 - Alternative ways to start the Command Prompt - Start cmd.exe in the Windows/System32 directory.
 Or press the Windows key and R and type cmd then Enter in the Run box.

-At the prompt type java -version and press enter.
+At the prompt, change directory, to the bin directory at the install location.
+Type java -version and press enter.
 If installed correctly Java will display the current version number.
 It is shown in the form 1.X.0_YY (where X is the release version and YY is the update number).

 Type exit then press Enter (Return) to close the command prompt.

 Adding the Java bin directory to the end of Path environment variable is needed by some apps (see JAVA_HOME, above, for details on accessing the environment variables).
 E.g. adding

 C:\Program Files\Java\jdk-13.0.2\bin as another path entry.